-I have also found out that I have a successful devotion the morning I play music immediately I wake up, often times it’s always worship songs that stirs me up to pray, the likes of Bethel music, Jesus Culture, Hillsong, Nathaniel Bassey and Sinach.
+I have also found out that I have a successful devotion the morning I play music immediately I wake up, often times its always songs of worship that stirs me up to pray, the likes of Bethel Music, Jesus Culture, Hillsong, Nathaniel Bassey and Sinach.

 I will recommend you play songs you know their lyrics so you can sing/hum along.

 You have the probability of not going through your devotion when you have your mind bothered by something, the something being probably an assignment to be submitted that morning, or the days you wake up late, so do all to not have anything bothering your mind to av your distracted.